This is the personal website of Dominic Widdows. It contains a range

 - Sky Map for

-site.
+project!
 It's a free mobile application for the Android platform that

 uses your phone's sensors to display a map of the stars the phone is